harryadwani/hackrx/README.md

 #run command 'deactivate'
 #to deactivate the environment if ever needed

-MAKE SURE TO UPDATE PYTHON PACKAGES REQUIREMENTS FILE WHEN YOU ADD A NEW PACKAGE using \
+MAKE SURE TO UPDATE PYTHON PACKAGES DEPENDENCIES FILE WHEN YOU ADD A NEW PACKAGE using \
 pip freeze --local > requirements.txt \
-pip install -r requirements.txt #to install required dependencies